EPA's Region 6 Office

 Serving: Arkansas, Louisiana, New Mexico, Oklahoma, Texas, and 66 Tribal Nations

-- The area in question has a fully approved implementation plan under Section 110(k) of the CAA.
+- the area has a fully approved implementation plan under Section 110(k) of the CAA.

 - A determination has been made that the improvement in air quality is due to permanent and enforceable reductions in emissions.